sumeshi/ntfsfind/README.md

 ## Prerequisites
 The image file to be processed must meet the following conditions.

-- File format is raw, e01, vhd, vhdx, or vmdk.
+- File format is RAW, E01, VHD, VHDX, or VMDK.
-- NT file system(NTFS)
+- The target volume is an NT file system(NTFS).
-- GUID partition table(GPT)
+- The target partition style is GUID partition table(GPT).

 Additional file formats will be added in the future.
 If you have any questions, please submit an issue.